NuGet/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.0-Beta.md

 ## Building NuGet with NuGet

-We are now rearchitected our NuGet clients into several components that are themselves being built into NuGet packages.
+We have now rearchitected our NuGet clients into several components that are themselves being built into NuGet packages.
 This re-use of our own libraries forces us to build components that are re-usable and that can be packaged properly.
-We have been able to eliminate duplicated code and learned how to better configure our development process to support the need to build packages throughout our solutions.
+We have been able to eliminate duplicated code and have learned how to better configure our development process to support the need to build packages throughout our solutions.
 Look for a blog post soon where we will talk about how the code projects are structured and how our build process works.

 ## Stay Tuned